 Scot McKnight and Joseph B. Modica, Jesus Is Lord, Caesar Is Not: Evaluating Empire in New Testament Studies (Amazon book, Apr 28, 2013) This was a wonderful collection of essays bringing us up to date on what New Testament scholars believe about whether the NT has an anti-imperial message within its pages.
 In some ways, it is a literature review, and a very helpful and illuminating one at that.
 Each contributor to the book not only does an even-handed job with the scope s/he was given (on Matthew, or John, etc.) they take a position curbing the enthusiasts.
 That curbing is well taken, given that the scavenger hunt for anti-imperial clues has been on since the ‘post-colonial’ paradigm for studying literature, politics, and the social sciences has dominated the field for a few decades: One is likely to find a bit of ‘empire’ to criticize if you go looking hard enough!
 This book is a good examination of that.
 So it is with disappointment that I must disagree with each author and the book as a whole.
 I do so because their methodology is truncated and incomplete: Each author analyzes the correspondences between images and phrases used by the Roman Empire and also used by the New Testament, like comparing ‘Caesar is Lord’ with ‘Jesus is Lord;’ they say that the New Testament’s deeper concern is not confrontation with empire per se, but correspondence with the Old Testament.
 With this I wholeheartedly agree.
 However, they stop there, and that is their methodological problem.
 The Old Testament itself was anti-imperial, and the New Testament builds upon it.
 For instance, God scattered Babel, then designed Israel to be an open community with laws that respected human dignity and relations, with strict limits on its land claims.
 Israel’s Scriptures criticized urbanization, the centralization of power in a kingship, and the Temple cult itself.
 When the major Gentile empires emerged on the scene, Daniel condemned them as beastly against the visionary backdrop of a new Adam figure who would be enthroned above them.
 So the correspondence between the New and Old Testaments on this issue is deeper than these New Testament scholars perceive.
 The New Testament is anti-imperial because the Old Testament is anti-imperial.
 I have put my position into the mouth of Apollos in my fictionalized account of his time in Ephesus, Character Sketches for 1 Corinthians.

-Brian Zahnd, A Farewell to Mars: An Evangelical Pastor's Journey Toward the Biblical Gospel of Peace (Amazon book, Jun 1, 2014)
+Brian Zahnd, A Farewell to Mars: An Evangelical Pastor’s Journey Towards the Biblical Concept of Peace (Amazon book, Jun 1, 2014)

 Berry Friesen and John K. Stoner, If Not Empire, What?
-A Survey of the Bible (Bible and Empire, Jun 1, 2014) is a helpful resource, although they tend to downplay historic Christian eschatology to stress this present age, something the Bible itself does not do
+A Survey of the Bible (Bible and Empire, Jun 1, 2014) is a helpful resource, although they tend to downplay historic Christian eschatology to stress this life

 Adam Winn, An Introduction to Empire in the New Testament (Amazon book, Jun 24, 2016) with contributions from Beth Sheppard, Davina Lopez, Neil Elliot, Warren Carter, and others.

 Kristina Stoeckl, Ingeborg Gabriel, and Aristotle Papanikolaou, Political Theologies in Orthodox Christianity: Common Challenges - Divergent Positions (Amazon book, 2017) examines multiple angles from various scholars wrestling with modernity; includes chapters on prophetic, ecclesial, civic, and symphonic positions.
 A must-read, especially as it comes from the Christian tradition with the longest history.

 Ashley M. Purpura, God, Hierarchy, and Power: Orthodox Theologies of Authority from Byzantium (Amazon book, 2018) examines the theology of hierarchy - a technical term not identical with power structures, but which would become intertwined - beginning with Dionysius the Areopagite